 Strength Example Strong applications clearly identified what approvals are necessary and the status of approvals.
 Strong responses: identified any approvals required and any which had already been granted provided timeframes for the approval process and were able to show the project would be able to be completed within the grant period.
 Strong applications clearly demonstrated the applicant's track record carrying out similar projects.
 Strong responses: provided evidence to demonstrate previous project management experience in similar projects.
 Strong applications clearly demonstrated access to personnel with the right expertise and experience.
-Strong responses: identified key personnel/organisations with relevant experience and expertise who will support the project, for example: plans and qualifications for using hazardous substances (such as herbicides) use of contractors experienced with mandatory and/or voluntary Codes of Practice and Standar Operating Procedures for the management of pest animals.
-Strong applications clearly outlined the plan for managing the project, including project risks.
+Strong responses: identified key personnel/organisations with relevant experience and expertise who will support the project, for example: plans and qualifications for using hazardous substances (such as herbicides) use of contractors experienced with mandatory and/or voluntary Codes of Practice and Standard Operating Procedures for the management of pest animals.

+Strength Example Strong applications clearly outlined the plan for managing the project, including project risks.
 Strong responses: identified a project management plan had been developed, including risk management strategies and consideration of work health and safety.
 Strong applications described how they would buy goods and services, where possible from local businesses, including Australian made goods.
 Strong responses: identified they would work with Australian disability enterprises or Aboriginal and Torres Strait Islander owned businesses in the delivery of the project, where possible identified local organisations/businesses where goods and services will be sought.
+Strong applications clearly demonstrated how their project's outcomes would be maintained beyond the term of grant funding.
+Strong responses: provided details on how plantings would be supported until fully established demonstrated ongoing commitment to maintaining the project beyond the term of grant funding, for example through identifying who would be responsible for on-going maintenance and how this would be funded.